camunda/camunda-docs-manual/content/user-guide/process-engine/the-job-executor.md

   camunda:jobPriority="${customer.status == 'VIP' ?
 10 : 0}" />
 ```

-In the above example the priority is determied baed on the property `status` of the current customer.
+In the above example the priority is determined based on the property `status` of the current customer.

 #### Resolution Context of Priority Expressions